Load Test

 For endpoints that require path parameters, please replace the path parameter with the wildcard:

-Include certain FQDNs from the trace in the test
+15. Include certain URLs from the trace in the test

-If you are only looking to test specific requests collected in your trace, you can filter for those FQDNs using the --include flag.
+If you are only looking to test specific requests collected in your trace, you can filter for those URLs using the --include flag.

 skyramp generate load rest \